 The nominating and corporate governance committee consists of Stephen G. Kasnet, William W. Johnson, W. Reid Sanders and Peter Niculescu, each of whom is an independent director under the NYSE Amex listing standards.
 Mr. Johnson serves as chairman of the nominating and corporate governance committee.
-The nominating and corporate governance committee is responsible for seeking, considering and recommending to the board of directors qualified candidates for election as directors and approves and recommends to the full board of directors the appointment of each of our executive officers.
+The nominating and corporate governance committee for seeking, considering and recommending to the board of directors qualified candidates for election as directors and approves and recommends to the full board of directors the appointment of each of our executive officers.
 It also periodically prepares and submits to the board of directors for adoption the committee's selection criteria for director nominees.
 It reviews and makes recommendations on matters involving the general operation of the board of directors and our corporate governance, and annually recommends to the board of directors nominees for each committee of the board of directors.
-In addition, the committee will annually facilitate the assessment of the board of directors' performance as a whole and of the individual directors and report thereon to the board of directors.
+In addition, the committee will annually facilitate the assessment of the board of directors.